alphaleadership/King-Tools-Hack/README.md

 ##### How To Use?

-1. Download and configure nodejs
+1. Download and configure [nodejs](https://nodejs.org/en/) if not yet
 2. Download the script
 3. Extract it to a directory (or white git cmd ```git clone https://github.com/Izox-github/botdiscordhack.git``` )
 4. Put your token